How Do Blood Thinners Help with Erectile Dysfunction?

 Oral medications

-ED can be effectively treated with a number of oral drugs, including vardenafil (Levitra), tadalafil (Cialis), and sildenafil (Viagra).
-The way these drugs function is by boosting blood flow to the penis.
+ED can be effectively treated with several oral drugs, including vardenafil (Levitra), tadalafil (Cialis), and sildenafil (Viagra).
+The way these drugs function is by boosting or reducing blood flow to the penis.
 They might not be suitable for usage in all situations, though.

 Penile implants

 A device called a penile implant is surgically inserted into the penis to assist in achieving and sustaining an erection.
-Those who have not responded to previous therapies or who have underlying medical issues that render other treatments inappropriate are often the ones who should consider this alternative.
+Those who have not responded to previous therapies or who have underlying medical issues that render other treatments inappropriate are often the ones who should consider this alternative therapy.

 Penile injections